lesliefinlayson/kickstarter-analysis/README.md

-# Continuing Analysis of Kickstarter Campaigns
+# Analysis of Kickstarter Campaigns

 ## Project Overview and Purpose

-Continue to analyze Kickstarter data to uncover trends.
-Previous work showed that May/June are the best time to begin a fundraiser.
-Also, projects with goals of $400o appear to have a better success rate.
-Further analysis explores these relationaships, if any:
+The purpose of this project is to discover by analyzing the Kicstarter data if any campaign parameters contribute to the outcome (success or failure) of the campaign.
+Specifically, this analysis explores these relationaships, if any:

     * Correlation between project launch date and its outcome
     * Correlation between project financial goal and its outcome